geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 Google Earth Engine enables users to compute on petabytes of data on the fly without having the navigate the complexities of cloud-based parallelization.
 Enhancing inclusive access has spurred the growth of environmental projects conducted at scales previously unimaginable.
 Example uses cases that have leveraged the full power of GEE include:

 - [Global Forest Watch](http://www.globalforestwatch.org/).
-Global Forest Watch is a forest monitoring and conservation tool that was made possible by Google Earth Engine.
-The image below shows rapid forest loss in Indonesia derived from Landsat imagery.
+Global Forest Watch is a forest monitoring and conservation tool based on the the Hansen dataset.
+The Hansen dataset was created in Earth Engine and leverages the entire Landsat archive to map forest loss and gain at a global scale.
+[Hansen Tutorial for GEE](https://developers.google.com/earth-engine/tutorial_forest_01)

-- [Global Surface Water Occurrence Map](https://global-surface-water.appspot.com/) maps the temporal and spatial distribution of water on a global scale for
+- [Global Surface Water Occurrence Map](https://global-surface-water.appspot.com/) maps the temporal and spatial distribution of water on a global scale over the past three decades.
+[Global Surface Water Tutorial for GEE](https://developers.google.com/earth-engine/tutorial_global_surface_water_01)

-Smaller scale use cases might include:
+Other use cases might include:
 - calculating a time series of precipitation over a study area
 - extracting and exporting a digital elevation model from a global dataset
 - calculating a regional snow index from satellite imagery